-Review: Sir Chloe’s Cool Attitude at The Atlantis, 4/10
+Review: Sir Chloe’s cool attitude at The Atlantis, 4/10

 Chunky doc martens.
 Fishtail maxi denim skirts.
 Silver accessories everywhere.
 Observing the crowd at the Sir Chloe concert at The Atlantis on April 10, I felt, dare I say, slightly uncool.